iamrecursion/absol/notes/language_features_design_notes.md

 **Operations:**
 - `defproc`: Define a procedure.
 Procedures may call functions
-- `callproc`: Calls a procedure by name with given arguments.
 - `deffun`: Define a function.
 Functions may not call functions or procedures.
 - `callfun`: Call a function by name with given arguments.